Isle of Forgotten Sins: Plot

-Marge (Gale Sondergaard) is the proprietress of a South Sea Island gambling hall/brothel called "Isle of Forgotten Sins".
-In the morning, she knocks on the doors of the individual rooms of her sleeping hostesses, Olga (Betty Amann), Bobbie (Patti McCarty), Mimi (Marian Colby), and Christine (Tala Birell).
+Marge is the proprietress of "Isle of Forgotten Sins", a South Sea Island gambling hall/brothel.
+Its hostesses are Olga, Bobbie, Mimi, and Christine.

-On a small boat moored in the harbor, its owner, deep sea diver Jack Burke (Frank Fenton), is shaving in preparation of visiting Marge's place, while his diving partner Mike Clancy (John Carradine) awakens from drunken sleep to find that Burke has tied him to the bunk bed.
-He offers to pay for drinks if Burke unties him, but Burke wants to see the cash first.
-Clancy tells him that it's in his pocket, so Burke reaches in, takes all of it, and leaves without untying him.
+On a boat moored in the harbor, deep sea diver Mike Clancy awakens from drunken sleep to find that his diving partner Jack Burke has tied him to the bunk bed.
+Clancy offers to pay for drinks if Burke unties him.
+However, Burke wants to see the cash first.
+Clancy says that the money is in his pocket, so Burke reaches in, takes all of it, and leaves without untying him.

 Burke goes to Marge's place and tries to woo Marge, who is in love with Clancy.
-He tells her Clancy has died in a boating accident and asks the distraught Marge to go away with him.
-At that moment Clancy arrives and, enraged by Burke's treachery, beats him unconscious in a fistfight.
-After Burke comes to, Clancy tells him that he has recognized two guests in the room as Krogan (Sidney Toler) and Johnny Pacific (Rick Vallin), the captain and purser of the steamship Tropic Star which, six months earlier, disappeared in the Coral Sea with three million dollars in gold.
-Clancy says that they must have hidden the loot, but "we can find it first".
+Clancy eventually arrives and, enraged by Burke's treachery, beats him unconscious in a fistfight.
+After Burke comes to, Clancy says that he has recognized two guests in the room as Krogan and Johnny Pacific, the captain and purser of the steamship Tropic Star which, six months earlier, disappeared in the Coral Sea with three million dollars in gold.
+Clancy says that they must have hidden the loot.
 After he and Burke leave Marge's place, a scream is heard from upstairs, then a shot, and a customer staggers and falls from the upper landing, dead.
-Olga is seen running from the scene with a gun in her hand.
+Olga runs from the scene with a gun in her hand.
 Seeking to disappear before police arrive, Krogan, Johnny and the diners rush for the exits.
 Marge and her girls head for Burke's boat.

 Clancy tells the women of his and Burke's plan as the boat sets off for Marana island, where Krogan and Johnny run a plantation.
-The arrival is noted through binoculars by Krogan, who had predicted Burke and Clancy would try to steal his gold.
-He tells Johnny and native girl Luana (Veda Ann Borg) that "our little game of hide and seek is about to begin".
+The arrival is noted through binoculars by Krogan, who predicted Burke and Clancy would try to steal the gold.
 Burke, Clancy and the women arrive at Krogan's house.
-As a pretext for visiting the island, Marge explains to Krogan that "things got too hot for us at Pango Ango after what happened"; she asks if he could "put us up for a few days until we can make other plans".
+Marge says that they are running away from the authorities and convinces Krogan to give them asylum for a few days.